 - Delmarva Power Home Performance with ENERGY STAR Program: Delmarva Power subsidizes the cost of a home energy audit ($100 for a $400 value).
 After the audit is completed, customers are eligible to tap into incentives for air and duct sealing, insulation, windows and doors, and more.

-- Pepco Small Business Program - Quick Energy Check-ups: Small Business customers are eligible for a complimentary energy assessment.
-The assessment may result in the installation of up to $250 worth of energy-efficient products.
+- Pepco Small Business Program - Quick Energy Check-ups: Small businesses are eligible for a complimentary energy assessment.

 - Pepco Quick Home Energy Check-up Program: Residential customers can schedule a free home energy check-up.
 A certified Energy Analyst will conduct a walk-through of the home and may install energy-saving products free of charge.